 Sweden regularly reports hate crime data to ODIHR.
-Sweden’s criminal law contains a general penalty-enhancement provision.
+Sweden's criminal law contains a general penalty enhancement provision.
 Sweden includes defamation, hate speech and discrimination crimes in its data.
 Hate crime data are collected by the National Council for Crime Prevention and are based on information from the police and the prosecution authority.
 Since 2012, the number of hate crime cases is estimated based on a statistical sample of police reports.
-Hate crime reports are published annually.
+Since 2016, hate crime reports are published only every second year.
 Three different victimization surveys, used to measure unreported hate crime, are conducted regularly at one, two and three-year intervals, respectively.

 Hate crime provisions in the Criminal Code have been amended to include transgender identity among the protected characteristics.

-The Swedish Police and Prosecution Service organized national hate crime conferences, aimed at improving practitioners’ awareness and ability to respond to hate crimes.
+In June 2019, the Swedish Prosecution Service organized national hate crime conferences, aimed at improving practitioners' awareness and ability to respond to hate crimes.
+Through a collaborative project with Victim Support Sweden, the prosecution service addressed the issue of hate crime victim support and increasing the number of reported hate crimes.

-The Swedish Crime Victim Compensation and Support Authority continued to sponsor several civil society organizations, providing support to victims of hate crime through its Crime Victim Fund.
+The Swedish Crime Victim Compensation and Support Authority continued to sponsor several civil society organizations and provided support to victims of hate crime through its Crime Victim Fund.

 ODIHR observes that Sweden has not reported information on the sentencing of hate crime cases to ODIHR.